If you’re in Osaka (or going there) and want to know what to do in Osaka then I can help you.

 1. Osaka Castle (Osaka-jo)

-The original castle dates back to 1583 but everything there is nowadays is from 1931 onwards.
+The original castle dates back to 1583 but everything you will see nowadays is from 1931 onwards.

 It sits right in the middle of the city and is a big part of the Osaka skyline.